cvc5/ethos/user_manual.md

 ```

-Note that Ethos additionally requires that all well-typed terms have a type that is either non-ground, or is fully reduced, i.e. contains no unreduced applications of programs or evaluation operators.
+Note that Ethos additionally requires that all well-typed terms have a type that is either non-ground, or is fully reduced, i.e. contains no irreducible applications of programs or evaluation operators.

 The command:
 ```